coder/deploy-code-server/guides/heroku.md

 ![code-server and railway.app](../img/code-server-railway.png)

-## Guide: Launching code-server on railway.app
+## Guide: Launching code-server on Heroku

 [Railway](https://railway.app) is a new cloud development platform! ☁️ Use Railway + code-server to get a dev environment that you can access from any device.